Orleans Parish Profile

 Strengthen families and communities

-• Conduct healthy food demonstrations for youth and adults
+• Conduct healthy cooking classes for youth and adults

-• Provide nutrition education to youth, adults and families based on the 2020-2025 Dietary Guidelines and MyPlate through EFNEP, Flavors of Health, and SNAP-Ed programs.
+• Provide nutrition education to youth and adults based on the Dietary Guidelines and MyPlate through EFNEP and Flavors of Health

 How Is Extension Funded?